Megaalodon26/Megaalodon26/README.md

 ## Hey there, I'm Meg!
-Just your average 27-year-old neighborhood engineer navigating their 20's 🕷️
+Just your average 27-year-old engineer navigating their 20's 🕷️

 <div align="center">
 "For the things we have to learn before we can do them, we learn by doing them." - Aristotle